Read our handy guide on what not to miss in Angola's capital city.Read more...

-These blackened rocks are a geological mystery © Wikimedia Commons
+These blackened rocks are a geological mystery and form the backdrop to many legends © Wikimedia Commons

 Further to the east is a second group of rocks called Pedras Guingas.
 Many of the rocks have been described as looking like animals but at least one looks like an enormous circumcised phallus.
 Geologically, the rocks are a mystery: they are hard sedimentary conglomerates but are out of character with the surrounding topography.
 The growth of mosses and algae causes them to change colour during the seasons.
 Pungo Andongo is a place of myth and legend and served as capital of the Kingdom of Ndongo.
 The footprints of Rei (King) Ngola Kiluanji and Rainha (Queen) Ginga are said to be embedded in the rocks.
 Legend has it that while the queen was taking a bath in a brook at the foot of the rocks she was seen by soldiers.
 As she fled she left behind her footprints.
 Small impressions that, with a bit of imagination, could be footprints are protected by an ugly concrete shelter and can be found a short drive away though you will need to ask a local to show you the exact spot.